alerodriguez01/tweetScraping/README.md

 # Extract tweets through web scraping
 This project extracts tweets by using the [Puppeteer](https://pptr.dev/) Node.js library and save them in *.csv* file.
+It was developed to get tweets for training a machine learning model (see [this project](https://github.com/FedericoPacheco/tp1-ic)).
 > Note: [Node.js](https://nodejs.org/es) is required.

 ## Run scraping